 When you use the built-in heading styles (Heading 1, Heading 2, Heading 3, etc.), to format section headings in a document, you're not only adding formatting, you're organizing the document and giving it structure.

 The structure provided by the built-in headings opens the door to the powerful Outline view and it's superb organizational tools: Promote/Demote, Move Up/Move Down.

 In an effort to get more users to actually use styles, Microsoft created an option to have Word create a new style each time that you apply some direct formatting.

 Its heart was in the right place, but because we will always use some direct formatting here and there on an ad hoc basis, this option ends up cluttering up the Style Gallery with unnecessary and unneeded styles which just make it harder to find the styles we actually use.

-If you notice Word adding new styles without you asking it to do so, you'll probably want to turn this option off.
-Use either of the following methods:
+If you notice Word adding new styles without you asking it to do so, just turn this option off using either one of these methods: